Sepultura: Schizophrenia, Beneath the Remains and Arise (1987–1992)

 Andreas Kisser has been the lead guitarist of Sepultura since 1987.
 His arrival provided the group with a more technical experience.

 In early 1987, Guedz quit the band and was replaced by São Paulo-based guitarist Andreas Kisser.
 They released their second studio album, and debut with Kisser, Schizophrenia, in October of that year.
 The album reflected a change towards a thrash metal-oriented sound while retaining the death metal elements of Morbid Visions.
 Schizophrenia displayed improved production and performance, becoming a minor critical sensation and sought-after import in Europe and North America.
 The band sent tapes to the United States that made radio playlists during a time when they were struggling to book shows as club owners were wary of their style.
 Sepultura gained attention from Roadrunner Records, who signed them in the spring of 1988 and released Schizophrenia internationally before seeing the band perform in person.
-Max Cavalera recalled to Revolver magazine, "We were finally going to get a real label, real producer, real studio.
+Max Cavalera later recalled to Revolver magazine, "We were finally going to get a real label, real producer, real studio.
 Things were happening...and it was up to us to write the best material possible.
 And I think that charged everybody up and we went into the jam room with an attitude of let's not fuck around.
 This is our shot.
 You only get so many shots in this life, and you gotta make it count."

+Sepultura's "classic" logo, used on all of the band's albums from Beneath the Remains (1989) to Against (1998), and again since Kairos (2011).

 During a May 2018 interview, Kisser noted that Sepultura would not have been possible without family support, not only from his own family, but also from the families of Max and Igor, and Paulo Jr.